-Through our funding, we want to ensure that the sector develops and thrives over the longer term.
-We will expect staff roles to remain viable and sustainable after a project ends.
+Through our funding, we want to ensure that the sector develops and thrives over the longer-term.
 Reimagine grants should not be used to reduce workforce capacity, e.g. by covering redundancy costs, or to help an organisation wind down its operations.
-We will pay close attention to how project outcomes will be sustained once a project has finished.
+We will pay close attention to the need for support and how project outcomes could be sustained once a project has finished.
 Unfortunately, we cannot provide funding for:

 - Retrospective activity your project must not have started before you are due to receive a decision from us.
-Please refer to the dates listed below. - Large-scale capital work and/or considerable repairs projects. - Long-term running costs. - Overheads, unless these are specific to your project. - Individuals to undertake research or training (if this is relevant to you, you might like to read more about Jonathan Ruffer curatorial grants: artfund.org/supporting-museums/programmes/jonathan-ruffer-curatorial-grants). - Projects whose principal aims fall outside the priorities for this scheme.
+Please refer to the dates listed on page 7. - Large-scale capital work and/or considerable repairs projects. - Long-term running costs. - Overheads, unless these are specific to your project. - Individuals to undertake research or training (if this is relevant to you, you might like to read more about our Jonathan Ruffer grants: artfund.org/supporting-museums/programmes/jonathan-ruffercuratorial-grants). - Projects whose principal aims fall outside the priorities for this scheme.